Good-Ghosting/goodghosting-protocol-v1/README.md

 Using the results from the example above, the `import` command `import "@openzeppelin/contracts/access/Ownable.sol";` should be replaced by `import "node_modules/@openzeppelin/contracts/access/Ownable.sol";`. **PLEASE DO NOT COMMIT THIS CHANGE**.
 It is only applicable when running Slither.

-# Deploying contracts to Ethereum Networks
+# Deploying contracts to Ethereum/L2 Networks
 The project uses [Infura](https://infura.io/) to deploy smart contracts to Ethereum networks (testnets and mainnet).
 What you'll need:
 - SignIn/SignUp at Infura, create a project and get the project id.
 - Your wallet mnemonic (12 words seed).